jwstegemann/fritz2-docs/MountPoint.md

 ---
 # Mount-Point

-A mount-point in fritz2 is an anchor of a `Flow` somewhere in a given structure.
+A mount-point in fritz2 is an anchor of a `Flow` somewhere in a structure like the DOM-tree.
 It is used as a placeholder when creating the structure.
-Afterwards, each value appearing on the mounted `Flow` will be put into the structure at exactly that position.
+Afterwards, each value appearing on the mounted `Flow` will be put into the structure at exactly that position replacing the former value.

-Most of the time you will use mount-points in the browser's DOM, allowing you to mount a `Flow` of `Tag`s to some point in the html-structure you are building using for example the `someFlow.render {}` function.
+Most of the time you will use mount-points in the browser's DOM, allowing you to mount `Tag`s to some point in the html-structure you are building using for example the `someFlow.render {}` function.

 Inside the `RenderContext` opened by `someFlow.render {}`, a new mount-point is created as a placeholder and added to the current parent-element.
 Whenever a new value appears on the `Flow`, the new content is rendered and replaces the old elements.